Burn Permits

 Recreational Fire Specifications

-The Nehalem Bay Fire & Rescue will allow recreational fires during a Burn Ban as long as the following conditions are met and the burn take place on private property.
+The Nehalem Bay Fire & Rescue will allow recreational fires during burn restrictions as long as the following conditions are met.

-Note: The district does not have authority over recreational fires in the state parks or on the ocean shoreline.
+Note: The fire district does not have authority over recreational fires in the state parks or on the ocean shoreline.
+This property is owned and managed by the State of Oregon.

 Definitions: